ctarmor/nx-coding-assignment-main/README.md

+# Carlos Overview

+There is so much you want to do in 2-3 hours.
+As usual we want to make it clean. :-)

+So I did the following:

+- cleanup a bit to use context and reducers.
+It follow popular Kent C. Dodds pattern.
+- I show a poor mans editor to re-assigned the user.
+- Apis now use state via reducers.

+I hope it's up to standards and we can chat abou it.

 # Coding assignment

 The goal of this assignment is to showcase your ability to develop features and your coding style.
 Due to the time